omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 sidebar_label: Run a Watcher
 ---

-*By the end of this guide you should know how to run a Watcher on your local machine, on VPS or a bare-metal server.
+*By the end of this guide, you should know how to run a Watcher on your local machine, on VPS, or a bare-metal server.
 The guide is useful for enterprise clients who want to integrate with the OMG Network.*

 ## Goals